 Master of Fine Arts (MFA) in Computer Animation

 An MFA in Computer Animation is available to those students who wish to receive professional-level training in animation skills in order to secure a raise, leadership position or post-secondary teaching position.
-MFA programs often allow students to specialize in a specific area of animation, such as 2-D animation, 3-D animation or digital imaging.
 Some programs also allow students to study management or publication techniques.
 Most programs include an in-depth study of the history of animation and animation techniques, which allow students to better situate research in a cultural and historical context.
 Many programs also offer training in art history and art criticism.

 Applicants to MFA programs in computer animation must have at least a bachelor's degree to be considered for admission, and some prefer students who hold a BFA in Computer Animation.
 Perhaps the most important consideration in the admissions process, however, is an applicant's portfolio of work, which can show both talent and understanding of equipment and techniques.